Vikashkmrag/MergeDict/README.md

 # MergeDict
-Python Code to merge two dictionary in O(n) ib best case
+Python Code to merge two dictionary in O(n) in best case